-It is important that you pack in accordance with the time that you’ll be away from home and travelling.
+It is important that you pack in accordance with the time that you’ll be away from home and traveling.

-To make sure your German Sheprador is never scared of travelling, make sure to ease it into it as a young pup.
+To make sure your German Sheprador is never scared of traveling, make sure to ease it into it as a young pup.

-Try putting it on your lap and not let go the first few times to give it the reassurance that everything is going to be fine.
+Try putting it on your lap and not let go the first few times to reassure it that everything is going to be fine.

-If it associates good memories with the car and travelling you can only expect the best in the future.
+If it associates good memories with the car and traveling you can only expect the best in the future.

 German Sheprador will get excited at first but will sleep most of the way on longer journeys.

-It can be very helpful to take some of your pups favourite toys along with you as well as these will help distract him from the bumpy ride.
+It can be very helpful to take some of your pups’ favorite toys along with you as well as these will help distract him from the bumpy ride.

-Safety is most important when it comes to travelling with your dog to make sure that all of your doors are locked at all times and the windows are rolled up substantially.
+Safety is most important when it comes to traveling with your dog to make sure that all of your doors are locked at all times and the windows are rolled up substantially.